 Schroth Scoliosis treatment in Sydney

 At Schroth Scoliosis Physiotherapy Clinic we specialise in scoliosis therapy for children and adults.
 Our Director, Rosemary Marchese, is one of only a few therapists in Australia trained in the Schroth scoliosis method under the Barcelona School of Physical Therapy.
-In 2018 she attained the BSPTS C2 Advanced certification from New York.
+She is certified in the BSPTS C2 Advanced certification.
 Rose is a Member of SOSORT (The International Society of Scoliosis Orthopaedic and Rehabilitation Treatment and has travelled as far as Dubrovnik and San Francisco for SOSORT meetings/conferences.
 Rose is also trained in the SEAS method for scoliosis.
 SEAS stands for Scientific Exercise Approach for Scoliosis, which originated in Italy.
+Rose has also completed the World Masters in Principles and Practices of Scoliosis Conservative Treatment run by ISICO (Italian Spine Institute).
+Her trainers were world leaders in the area of scoliosis and included Dr. Donzelli, Dr. Negrini, Dr. Zaina and Dr. Rigo.

-Schroth is simply a specific treatment and exercise approach for scoliosis.
+Schroth and SEAS are specific treatment and exercise approach for scoliosis.
 Rose uses Schroth and SEAS methods, and her experience in exercise prescription and physiotherapy, to empower patients to look after their scoliosis.
 Just like any exercise program, it takes commitment, and the proper guidance from qualified professionals, to get the best results.
 We work together with the patient and their team of carers, including family, doctors, and specialists, to achieve the most holistic approach.

 Our clinic is specially designed to incorporate, and not isolate, Schroth physiotherapy patients so they feel comfortable and at ease during treatment.
 All our Schroth patients receive an individualised approach and a specially designed treatment plan which includes exercise.